Don't wait for customers to come to you

-According to the 2017 Sensis Social Media Report, Australia's use of smartphones (more than eight in every 10 adults) has driven more people onto social media platforms than ever before (79 percent – up 10 points from 2016), revealing:
+According to the 2017 Sensis Social Media Report, Australia's use of smartphones (more than eight in every 10 adults) has driven more people onto social media platforms than ever before (79% – up 10 points from 2016), revealing:

 - Facebook continues to dominate the social media environment, used by around nine in 10 small, medium and large businesses that have a social media presence.

-- LinkedIn is the second most popular platform, but only used by a majority in the large business segment (82 percent).
+- LinkedIn is the second most popular platform, but only used by a majority in the large business segment (82%).

-- Twitter increases in popularity with business size, from 24 percent of small businesses to 36 percent of medium sized businesses and 55 percent of large businesses.
+- Twitter increases in popularity with business size, from 24% of small businesses to 36% of medium sized businesses and 55% of large businesses.

-- Snapchat has almost doubled in popularity since 2016, jumping from 22 percent to 40 percent of social media users.
+- Snapchat has almost doubled in popularity since 2016, jumping from 22% to 40% of social media users.